jballas/120-work/final-project-proposal/final-project-proposal.md

 ## Conclusion

 I grew up playing Nintendo NES games and I expect a certain level of finesse to my games.
 But as an artist, I'm much more interested in the story and characters behind this game than the actual game play.
-Simplier is better.
-That's why I'm only programming one ghost, and not three.
-Otherwise this game might start to resemble pacman.
+At this point I'm bascially down with the game, and I need to make it into a polished product.
+If I can add more game play, like the second game I will, but getting the sprites into the game and the background and music will be a different kind of challenge.